Dance of Death World Tour: Production

 Throughout the tour, the stage was decorated to look like a medieval castle, with two towers on either side of the runways, featuring Grim Reaper statues and a castle gate between them for the opening song.
 The stage floor was decorated to look like a twelve-point star, identical to the one featured in the Dance of Death artwork.

 The tour was notable for its extensive use of props and other theatrics.
 Bruce Dickinson would begin "Dance of Death" from a throne on the left podium, wearing a cape and two Venetian masks, and would later sport a Grim Reaper cloak.
 Paschendale would begin with battlefield sound effects reminiscent of the First World War, during which the road crew, dressed in military uniform, would place dead bodies and barbed wire around the set, and Bruce Dickinson would recite (pre-recorded) the first two stanzas of "Anthem for Doomed Youth" by Wilfred Owen.

 A giant Eddie would appear from the back of the set during "Iron Maiden", wearing a cloak and wielding a scythe.
 The walk-on Eddie would also appear as the Grim Reaper during "The Number of the Beast."

-Set list

-"Declamation" composed by Chris Payne served as the intro for the tour.